 Flint Energies has announced its partnership with rural broadband leader, Conexon, to support the construction of a fiber communications network across a large portion of Flint Energies' territory.
 As part of this partnership, Conexon's internet service provider subsidiary, Conexon Connect, will utilize the excess fiber on this communications network to offer world-class fiber broadband (high-speed internet) service to unserved and underserved communities within the portions of Flint's service territory that the new fiber network touches.

-The initial construction area will focus on unserved and underserved Flint Energies members and will make service available to approximately 31,000 homes, businesses and institutions across nine counties, including Crawford, south Houston, Macon, Marion, Muscogee, Peach, Schley, Talbot and Taylor counties.
-The map to the right shows a sketch of the general initial fiber build area in green.
+The initial fiber build focuses on unserved and underserved Flint Energies members and bringing reliable, affordable high-speed internet service to even the most rural homes and businesses across nine counties, including Crawford, south Houston, Macon, Marion, Muscogee, Peach, Schley, Talbot and Taylor counties.

 Flint Energies Expansion Map